- Best White Sand Beaches in Luzon

 This 160-meter long beach is where boats usually dock so tourists can have lunch in the beach cottages.
 Banul Beach is also a notable snorkeling spot in Coron, featuring vibrant underwater scenery.
 Not only is it ideal for swimming, but it is also a great spot to catch great sunset views.

-Visayas, the island group in between Luzon and Mindanao, is home not only to Boracay’s White Beach and Cebu’s Bantayan Island but also to the picturesque beaches in Negros.
+Visayas, the island group in between Luzon and Mindanao, is home not only to White Beach Boracay and Bantayan Island beaches but also to the picturesque beaches in Negros.
 Visayans are known for their sweet delicacies like dried mangoes and colorful Philippine festivals including Ati-Atihan Festival, Dinagyang Festival, and Sinulog Festival.

 Famous for its long stretch of white sand, Boracay Island’s White Beach in Malay, Aklan is among the most sought-after Philippine destinations.
-It is undeniably blessed with azure waters, making it one of the best beaches and islands in the world.
+It is undeniably blessed with azure waters, making it one of the best islands in the Philippines and the world.
 Boracay’s world-famous sunset also never fails to amuse tourists every time.

-The best time to visit Boracay is during the dry and summer season, from December to May.
+The best time to visit Boracay, book Boracay tour packages, and enjoy Boracay tours including Boracay island hopping package is during the dry and summer season, from December to May when you can enjoy many things to do in Boracay.
 There are designated swimming areas in each station.
 However, be mindful and watch out for red flags at certain points where swimming is strictly prohibited.